wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

           for non-Chinese nationals applying to SCUT for a Master's or PhD.
           Full scholarship covering tuition, accommodation, living allowance, and insurance.
 The PI can recommend candidates directly to the SCUT International Education Office.
-SCUT selection typically January–March.
+SCUT selection typically occurs in January–March.
         - [Chinese Government Scholarship — EU Window Programme](https://eu.china-mission.gov.cn/eng/zglx/) — for citizens
           of EU member states applying to study in China at any degree level.
-          Applications via the Chinese Mission to the EU; deadline typically early February each year.
+          Applications via the Chinese Mission to the EU; deadline typically in early February each year.
         - [MSCA Global Postdoctoral Fellowship](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships) — for EU nationals or long-term EU residents wishing to carry out the outgoing phase of their fellowship in China (12–24 months) before returning to a European host.
-The LENS Lab PI can serve as associated partner and co-develop the application.
-2026 call deadline: 9 September 2026.
+The LENS Lab PI can serve as an associated partner and co-develop the application.
+The annual deadline is typically in September.

-        For international candidates holding fellowships from their home country or institution — such as NWO Rubicon (Netherlands), Swedish VR International Postdoctoral Fellowship, Royal Society International
+        For international candidates holding fellowships from their home countries or institutions — such as NWO Rubicon (Netherlands), Swedish VR International Postdoctoral Fellowship, Royal Society International
         Exchanges (UK), DAAD PRIME (Germany), Swiss Government Excellence Scholarships, or equivalent national programmes — we are pleased to